galaxyproject/galaxy-hub/src/admin/get-galaxy/index.md

 cp config/galaxy.yml.sample config/galaxy.yml
 ```

+You need to restart Galaxy after configuration file changes.

+## Galaxy over network

-To access Galaxy over the network, modify the `config/galaxy.yml` file by changing the `http` setting to
+To access Galaxy over the network, modify the `config/galaxy.yml` file by changing the `http` setting.
+Galaxy will bind to any available network interfaces instead of the localhost if you change it like this:

 ```
 http: 0.0.0.0
 ```

-Upon restarting (which needs to be done after a configuration file change), Galaxy will bind to any available network interfaces instead of the localhost.

 ## Become an Admin